 A cap table (or capitalization table) is a document, like a spreadsheet or a table, that details who has ownership in a company.
-It lists all the securities or number of shares of a company including stock, convertible notes, warrants, and equity ownership grants.
+It lists all the securities of a company, including shares, convertible notes, warrants and equity ownership grants.
 Here’s what you need to know about cap tables.

-This video gives an overview to what a cap table is as part of Carta’s free Cap Table 101 curriculum.
+This video gives an overview of what a cap table is as part of Carta’s free Cap Table 101 curriculum.

 Why do I need a cap table?

 Cap tables are important because they tell you who owns how much of your company.
-This can affect everything from how you price future fundraising rounds to dilution of your ownership percentage to who needs to sign off on major company decisions.
-Accurate cap tables also play a major role in due diligence for potential investors or venture capitalists who are considering investing in your startup.
+This can affect everything from how you price future funding rounds to the dilution of your ownership percentage; it can even determine who needs to sign off on major company decisions.
+Accurate cap tables also play a key role in due diligence for potential investors or venture capitalists who are considering investing in your startup.

 There are multiple ways to create and manage a cap table.
 The best option for you depends on your company’s stage and ownership structure.

 In the very early days of a startup, cap tables often live in a spreadsheet because ownership is usually relatively simple to track at this stage.
 However, if you’re creating a cap table for the first time, starting from scratch can get complicated quickly.
 Download Carta’s free cap table template for a good starting point – but note that Excel-based spreadsheets aren’t a viable long-term solution, as they won’t scale alongside your growing company.